4RandomProgrammer/PMDTrab/README.md

 ```bash
 docker logs pyspark-notebook
 ```
-Finally, to execute the tests enter the pyspark environment, upload the connection_test notebook and run all cells.
+Finally, to execute the tests enter the pyspark environment, upload the data_insertion notebook and run all cells.